2026 Comparison

 Who wins with BlueChew: Men who specifically prefer chewable format over standard tablets, and who want a subscription model with fixed monthly pricing.

-Lowest per-visit at publication: Lemonaid (roughly $25 in most states) or Bidwell Health ($45 flat in its 12 states).
+Best per-visit fit: compare Bidwell Health and other pay-per-visit ED services directly at checkout, because competitor prices change frequently.
 Best for subscription bundling (ED + hair + mental health): Hims or Ro.
 Best for TRT + ED + broader men's-health: Rex MD.
 Best chewable format: BlueChew.
-The clinical medication is the same across all — the ranking depends on pricing model preference, coverage, and whether you want mail-order or pharmacy pickup.
+The clinical medication is similar across legitimate services — the ranking depends on pricing model preference, coverage, and whether you want mail-order or pharmacy pickup.

 PDE5 inhibitors are absolutely contraindicated with nitrates (nitroglycerin, isosorbide, recreational "poppers") and relatively contraindicated with recent myocardial infarction, stroke, or life-threatening arrhythmia within six months.
 Every service reviewed here screens for these at intake.
 If you have severe cardiovascular disease, sudden-onset ED under age 40, history of priapism, or Peyronie's disease, you need in-person evaluation (cardiology or urology) before starting PDE5 medication — not a telehealth service of any brand.